HWS

 Q. What qualifications are required for employees?

-A. No qualifications except for the Vulnerable Persons Police Clearance and Basic First Aid.
+A. No qualifications except for the Vulnerable Persons Police Clearance and

 Q. Do we need a nurse to administer the medications?

-packs clearly labeled with the residents’ name
+comes in packs clearly labeled with the residents’ name.

 Q. How do I handle violent residents?

 A. Violent persons are not candidates for these types of homes.
-The Social Service workers
+The Social

 .